braina-1/gcp-function-deployment/README.md

 `gcloud functions deploy NAME --runtime python37 --trigger-http`

+**NOTE:** This function will be publically available.
+Extra settings need to be applied to secure the function (using service account permissions etc).

 Ensure that NAME is the name of the function that is to be called when the function is run.

+Navigate to cloud functions in GCP to view your newly deployed function: [https://console.cloud.google.com/functions/](https://console.cloud.google.com/functions/)